Employment and Communication Skills for STEM Students – a short course

 As a professional skills course, Job Ready also satisfies the criteria for the Leaders in Community Award professional skills requirements.

 Due to the nature of the course, enrolment numbers will be restricted.
 We will select applicants on the basis of a short written piece outlining why you want to be a part of the course (max 200 words).

-Registrations for semester 1, 2018 are now open and will close Sunday 4 March.
+Registrations for semester 1, 2018 are now closed.
+Applications for semester 2, 2018 will open in July.

 Known as Dr Jen on 3RRR Breakfasters and Einstein-a-Go-Go, Dr Jenny Martin has been talking about science on the radio for more than a decade.
 She designed and teaches UniMelb's science communication program, writes a popular science blog and is dedicated to helping scientists learn how to write and speak so that everyone else can understand them.